 The U.S. Small Business Administration recommends spending 7 to 8% of your gross revenue on marketing and advertising - if you’re doing less than $5 million a year in sales and your net profit margin - after all expenses - is in the 10 to 12% range.

-However, some marketing experts advise that if you’re a start-up small business, you can allocate between 2 and 3% of revenue for marketing and advertising, or up to 20% if you’re in a competitive market or industry.
+However, some marketing experts advise that if you’re a start-up small business, you can allocate between 2 and 3% of revenue for advertising and marketing costs, or up to 20% if you’re in a competitive market or industry.